frovedis/frovedis/doc/tutorial/tutorial.md

 `node_local<rowmajor_matrix_local<T>>`.
 The type `rowmajor_matrix_local<T>`
 is local version of rowmajor matrix; distributed version of rowmajor matrix has node_local of local version of rowmajor matrix.
-Here, map of the node_local is called to calclate the matrix vector multiplication in parallel.
+Here, map of the node_local is called to calculate the matrix vector multiplication in parallel.
 The member num_col, num_row, and data are public.